Confederation of British Industry

-The Confederation of British Industry (CBI) is a UK business organisation, which in total claims to speak for 190,000 businesses, this is made up of around 1,500 direct members and 188,500 non-members.
-The non members are represented through the 140 trade associations within the confederation, whose separate and individual memberships the CBI claims to also speak for.
-Trade Association member companies, are not directly consulted or involved in CBI's policy formulation.
-The National Farmers' Union with its 55,000 members is the largest component of the 188,500 non-members the CBI claims to speak for.
-The Country Land and Business association brings another 30,000 non-members, the Association of Independent Professionals and the Self-Employed 20,000 non-members, the Freight Transport Association 13,000, the Federation of Master Builders 9,500, the Road Haulage Association 8,100 and the National Federation of Builders 1,400.

-Members include companies as well as trade association members, from the perspective of their leadership.
-Described by the Financial Times as "Britain's biggest business lobby group".
-Incorporated by royal charter its mission is to promote the conditions in which businesses of all sizes and sectors in the UK can compete and prosper for the benefit of all.
-Its membership includes companies from the FTSE 100, mid-caps, SMEs, privately owned businesses, trade associations, universities and other public bodies.
+The Confederation of British Industry (CBI) is a British business interest group, which says it represents 190,000 businesses.
+The CBI has been described by the Financial Times as "Britain's biggest business lobby group".
+Incorporated by royal charter, its mission is to promote the conditions in which businesses of all sizes and sectors in the UK can compete and prosper for the benefit of all.
+In 2023, the association was shaken by numerous accusations of sexual misconduct in the organisation.

+Membership

+The CBI's membership includes companies from the FTSE 100, mid-caps, SMEs, privately owned businesses, trade associations, universities and other public bodies.
 The CBI has members in many sectors: agriculture, automotive, aerospace, construction, creative, education, financial services, IT, manufacturing, professional services, retail, transport, tourism and utilities.

+The CBI is made up of around 1,500 direct members and 188,500 indirect members.
+The indirect members are represented through 140 trade associations within the confederation, for whose memberships the CBI also asserts representation, after the model of business confederations in many European countries, like Germany.
+Indirect members feed into the CBI's policy formulation through their Trade Association.
+The National Farmers' Union, with 55,000 members, is the largest component of the 188,500 non-members the CBI says it represents.
+The Country Land and Business Association brings another 30,000 non-members, the Freight Transport Association 13,000, the Federation of Master Builders 9,500, the Road Haulage Association 8,100 and the National Federation of Builders 1,400.